 Our mathematics curriculum at St Dominic Savio follows the demands of the 2014 National Curriculum and the key mathematical concepts that children are taught are outlined below.
-As indicated above, pupils will have the opportunity to engage with these concepts in the abstract, in a real-life context and as legitimate problem-solving activities.
+Pupils will have the opportunity to engage with concepts in the abstract, in a real-life context and as legitimate problem-solving activities.
 These objectives represent the minimum achievement of all pupils and it is expected that a significant number of pupils will exceed these each year.
 Our success in reaching this goal is reflected in our national test results.

 Key mathematical concepts: